Magnetic Force - Definition, Formula, Magnetic Force on a Current-Carrying Conductor, FAQs

 The magnetic force is the force of attraction or repulsion that acts between two accelerated charged particles which are exerted on one charge by the magnetic field produced by the other charged particle.

-Magnetic Force Formula:
+Magnetic Force Formula

 This magnetic force is known as the ‘Lorentz Force’.
 It describes the force which is known as the combined electric and magnetic force of a point charge q which is caused due to EM fields.
-The features of the interaction of Electric and Magnetic fields are discussed below:

 • The magnetic force is a dependent quantity.
-It depends on the charge q of the accelerated particle, velocity v of the particle and magnetic field B.
+It depends on the charge q of the accelerated particle, velocity v of the particle, and magnetic field B.

 • The magnetic force direction is opposite to the direction of the positive charge i.e. in the direction of the negative charge.

-• The cross product or vector representation of the velocity v of the particle and the magnetic field B gives the magnitude of the magnetic force is given in the vector form and the relation is F=q[v✖B].
-Also, the cross product can be replaced with sinθ and the expression is written as F=qvBsinθ, where θ denotes the angle between the velocity component and the magnetic field component.
-And this θ is found to be less than 180 degrees.
+• The cross product or vector representation of the velocity v of the particle and the magnetic field B gives the magnitude of the magnetic force in the vector form.
+Also, the cross product can be replaced with $\sin \theta$and the expression is written as $\mathrm{F}=\mathrm{qvB} \sin \theta$, where $\theta$ denotes the angle between the velocity component and the magnetic field component.
+And this $\theta$ is found to be less than 180 degrees.

 • The resultant force stands normal to the velocity and magnetic field direction.
 The direction of the magnetic field is calculated by the right-hand thumbs rule or right-hand slap rule.

 • The total magnetic force becomes zero for static charges, that is, the magnetic force is found only in moving charges.
-Also, the magnetic force of the charged particle moving in the parallel direction to the magnetic field is zero.
+Also, the magnetic force of the charged particle moving in a parallel direction to the magnetic field is zero.

 JEE Main Highest Scoring Chapters & Topics